-Today I’m sharing how to modernize a split level home with black windows.
+A split level house remodel, specifically the exterior, is one of the best investments you can make.
+Today I’m sharing our plan how to modernize a split-level home exterior with white board and batten siding, black windows and enlarging the front door opening.
 Modernizing a split level home exterior can be achieved in 4 simple steps and black windows are a key component.

 The existing windows were drafty and very inefficient.